What is the question I want to answer? What are my evidence needs to help answer it?

 In turn, this is the basis for generating a list of search terms to use when looking for evidence, taking each element of PICO and generating synonyms.
 This is explained further in the next step – Access.

 Next step – in the next section you will find out how to access evidence and perform a search.

 Has someone done a similar search before?
-Check with your local public health team or library service or CCG to find out if a similar question has been asked before.
+Check with your local public health team or library service or ICB to find out if a similar question has been asked before.